skip to Main Content

 The path is undoubtedly difficult and painful for the first few years, but which path is not?
 Later, it becomes fruitful and looks like a beautiful journey.

 The next challenge is to preserve the silence.
 Accumulating silence was difficult but preserving it is even more so.
 Often the practitioner isolates the self from the world.
-Master Per.H.Wibe gives an example of the water tank, we open the tap of the tank slowly to fulfill our needs, but if we open it too much, it will quickly empty the tank.
+Remember the story of Narad, one day he boastfully said to lord Vishnu that he is the greatest devotee of Lord Vishnu in the whole world because he never forgets Lord Vishu for a moment.
+Lord Vishnu smiled and thought to put him on a test.
+He asked Narad, to take a circle around the mountain carrying oil pot on his head, and not to spill a drop.
+Narad agreed, very gently he completely the full circle of the mountain and returned.
+Lord Vishnu asked, “How many times did you remember me?”
+Narad realised, not even once.
+The challenge is same for us too, we have to find happiness, and peace in the middle of our daily life.
+Master Per.H.Wibe also, gives an example of the water tank, we open the tap of the tank slowly to fulfil our needs, but if we open it too much, it will quickly empty the tank.
 Balance is part of the growing inner silence, doing what is needed in a gentle and calm way.
 It is a long journey to make this silence our own inner nature, not just a conceptual behaviour.
 We must keep practicing without any expectation, like brushing our teeth.

 Regards